 Causes

 The troublemakers behind ringworms are fungi, with names like Trichophyton and Microsporum.
-These fungi love places that are warm and moist and can spread from horse to horse.
+These fungi love warm and moist places and can spread from horse to horse.

 Signs and Symptoms

 Ringworm makes itself known through circular, bald patches on the horse’s skin.
-These patches can look scaly or crusty, and while they might not itch like crazy, they’re not exactly a beauty mark, either.
+These patches can look scaly or crusty, and while they might not itch like crazy, they’re not exactly a beauty mark.

-You’ll usually spot them on the head, neck, or legs, but they can show up anywhere.
+You’ll usually spot them on the head, neck, or legs, but they can appear anywhere.

 Prevention

-Keeping ringworm at bay is about cleanliness and caution.
-Regularly cleaning and disinfecting tack, grooming tools, and stables is key.
+Keeping ringworms at bay requires cleanliness and caution.
+The key is to regularly clean and disinfect tack, grooming tools, and stables.

-Isolating new horses until you’re sure they’re fungus-free can also prevent an outbreak.
+Isolating new horses until they’re fungus-free can also prevent an outbreak.
 And since fungi can linger, treating the environment is just as crucial as treating the horse.

 Treatment

-When ringworm appears, treatment involves topical antifungal creams or shampoos to kick the fungus to the curb.
+When ringworm appears, treatment involves topical antifungal creams or shampoos to kill the fungus.
 In more stubborn cases, a vet might prescribe oral antifungal medications.

 10. Warts

 Warts in horses, often popping up around the muzzle and eyes, are usually more of a cosmetic concern than a serious health issue.
-They’re caused by a virus and look a bit odd, but they can be tackled with care.
+A virus causes them to look odd, but they can be tackled with care.
 Let’s dive into the details.

 Causative Agent